pivotal-cf/docs-on-demand-service-broker/getting-started.html.md

 owner: London Services Enablement
 ---

-To get started using BOSH Lite and PCF Dev, you can create and manage an On-Demand Service Broker (ODB) on your local development environment.
+To get started using BOSH Lite and PCF Dev, you can create and manage an on-demand service broker (ODB) on your local development environment.
 The procedures below use the following Apache Kafka examples to demonstrate how to use ODB:

 * [Kafka Service Adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter)
 * [Kafka Service Release](https://github.com/pivotal-cf-experimental/kafka-example-service-release)